stuij/gba-serial-adventures/README.md

   will send back the bytes you've sent it)
 - (the read-buffer of the GBA program is 4096 bytes)

+## gotchas

+It looks like the computer-side takes a byte to respect SD being high.
+I'm not sure what component is the culprit.
+Perhaps it's the FDTI chip in the cable, perhaps it's the serial tty setting in the OS.
+I do see this behaviour both in the Emacs UART client as well as with PySerial used by the Python terminal app.

+## CPU budget per UART char received

+Some perspective on how many instructions can be processed in the time it takes one byte to send: At a baud rate of 115200, it takes 8.68 usec for 1 bit to transfer.
+So 8 bits plus one start and one stop bit will take 86.8 usec to transfer.
+The CPU frequency of the GBA is 16.78 Mhz, or 59.59 nsec per instruction.
+So running at UART line speed, we have 1,456.62 of instructions to play with between UART data register reads.
+A screen refresh takes 280,896 cycles, so a byte read is about 0.005 of that, or 1/192.84.
+So 0.84 scanlines (including vblank).

 ## todo

 - see how this setup holds under max load
 - add oscilloscope pics
+- investigate why the computer-side doesn't respect SD being high
+- add write-complete and error handling in the UART interrupt routine
+- a receive ring buffer
+- set a read timeout
+- an alternate transfer mode with header info containing error checking and nr of bytes to read/send instead of searching for a newline

 ## acknowledgement